-Performance management is carried out by members of the Senior Leadership Team, Directors of Studies, and subject leaders.
-The performance management of the Assistant Heads and School Business Manager are carried out by the Headmaster.
-The Headmaster's performance management is carried out by members of the Finance and Audit sub-committee with objectives linked to the school development.
+The Headmaster's performance review is carried out by members of the Full Governing Board with objectives linked to the school development.
 All teaching staff have three performance targets, two which relate to the Teachers' Standards, and one which is linked to Continuing Professional Development.
 Performance reviews follow the school's performance management policy and pay, and additional allowance recommendations are made in line with this and the school's pay policy.
 The school awards pay in line with national pay scales providing the financial position of the school enables it to do so.